ben-che/2c-coding-challenge/README.md

 - The mock data provided doesn't have a "status" field, so I wasn't entirely sure what to display on that column

+- The mock data provided also didn't have any product information; I hardcoded what was on the designs

 - I didn't see any Tablet styles on the Figma file and the jump from 390px to 1440px is pretty big, so I tried my best to make up some styles in between that would still make the UI look good

 - There aren't any product pictures included with the mock JSON, so I ended up downloading a stock image and importing it on all products

 ### Additional Notes: